 - Step 2: If the initial appeal is not resolved, the student may appeal to the NHCC Academic Dean overseeing the corresponding discipline or program.
 The Dean will consult with faculty as appropriate.
-Students are required to meet with the Transfer Advisor in the - Advising Center, to prepare for this appeal step.
+Students are required to meet with an advisor in the - Advising Center, to prepare for this appeal step.

-- Step 3: If the step 2 appeal is not resolved, the student may appeal to the NHCC Vice President of Academic Affairs.
+- Step 3: If the step 2 appeal is not resolved, the student may appeal to the NHCC Provost.

-- Step 4: If the step 3 appeal is not resolved, the student may appeal to the System Director of Program Collaboration & Transfer at the Minnesota State System Office.
+- Step 4: If the step 3 appeal is not resolved, the student may appeal to the Senior Vice Chancellor for Academic and Student Affairs at the Minnesota State System Office.
 The decision of the System Office Transfer Staff is final and binding on all parties.

 Part 5.
 Campus Review

 |Diversity, Equity, and Inclusion Committee Review||4/17/2023 – 5/12/2023|